Move Your Feet to Give a Child a Seat Campaign

 Help fill almost 4,100 empty seats in our Diocesean schools!

 Thank you to Relevant Radio for being our 2017 Sponsor for the Move Your Feet Campaign!

 Read more below about previous successful events....

-moved their feet and joined the Campaign to fill the seats in our Catholic schools!
+will move their feet and join the Campaign to fill the seats in our Catholic schools!

 Below are two videos from schools who participated in Move Your Feet.